based on 21 nights & selected experiences

 This compelling itinerary is our most in-depth route through Cambodia and is ideal for those who want to blend historic and cultural Cambodia with its glittering coastline.
 Explore the temples of Angkor, the colonial lanes of Battambang and coastal Kep.

 This journey begins in Vientiane, Laos' quiet capital hugging the Mekong river.
 Stroll along French inspired boulevards and enjoy a delicious breakfast at one of the patisseries that rub shoulders with decorative temples.
-With your guide, explore the highlights of the city including the French inspired Patuxai Monument, the mysterious Buddha Park and the insightful COPE centre where you can learn about Laos’ history as the most bombed country in the world.
+With your guide, explore the highlights of the city including the French inspired Patuxai Monument, the mysterious Buddha Park and the insightful COPE center where you can learn about Laos’ history as the most bombed country in the world.

 After two nights in Vientiane you will take a quick flight up to the north of the country, landing in the mountain town of Oudomxay.
 From here it's just a scenic 45-minute drive to Muang La Resort.
 This stunning property is far off the tourist trail, and the surrounding area is perfect for trekking and exploring.
 We have included a fun half day mountain biking experience, as well as a half day in a 4x4 visiting local Ikhos tribal villages, some of the most isolated communities in Laos.